-- Occam's Razor: do not multiply hypotheses beyond the strict necessary. - Occam's Razor: when given the choice between several models that explain the data equally well, choose the "simplest" one. - Occam's Razor applied to machine learning: choose a trade off between how well the model fits the training data and how "simple" that model is. - Occam's Razor In other contexts: Never ascribe to malice, that which can be explained by incompetence (Napoleon Bonaparte)
+- Occam's Razor: do not multiply hypotheses beyond the strict necessary. - Occam's Razor: when given the choice between several models that explain the data equally well, choose the "simplest" one. - Occam's Razor applied to machine learning: choose a trade off between how well the model fits the training data and how "simple" that model is. - Occam's Razor In other contexts: - Bonaparte to Lagrange: and what about God?
+Lagrange to Bonaparte: Sire, I did not need that hypothesis. - Never ascribe to malice, that which can be explained by incompetence (Napoleon Bonaparte)